-- ▶ There are no external malfunction sources in the vicinity. - For locking, the remote control must be outside of the vehicle. - ▶ The vehicle cannot be locked or unlocked again until after approx. 2 seconds. - ▷ The engine can only be started if the remote control is in the vehicle. - ▶ The doors and tailgate must be closed to operate the windows.
+- There are no external malfunction sources in the vicinity. - For locking, the remote control must be outside of the vehicle. - ▶ The vehicle cannot be locked or unlocked again until after approx. 2 seconds. - ▶ The engine can only be started if the remote control is in the vehicle. - ▶ The doors and tailgate must be closed to be able to operate the windows and glass roof.